 - Employees of certain seasonal amusement or recreational establishments

-- Employees of certain small newspapers, newspaper delivery and switchboard operators of small telephone companies
+- Employees of certain small newspapers, newspaper delivery, and switchboard operators of small telephone companies

 - Seamen employed on foreign vessels and those engaged in fishing operations